-The horst-graben and step-faulting nature of Red Sea Rift fracturing is a spectacular feature in the adjacent Wadi Fatima (Al Shanti, 1966; Nebert et al, 1974).
+Thehorst-graben and step-faulting nature of Red Sea Rift fracturing is a spectacular feature in the adjacent Wadi Fatima (Nebertet et al., 1974; Al-Shanti, 1966).
 Strike-slip and oblique movements are occurred along faults of this trend as well.
-AI Shanti's (1966) studied the regional and local faults in the Shumaysi area and presented the predominance of NW-NNW-trending, gentle to steep, horst-graben structures.
-These trends are displaced by N15°E - N40°E trending faults separated from NNW trending Red Sea Rift fractures (AI-Shanti, 1966).
+Al-Shanti's (1966) studied the regional and local faults in the Shumaysi area and presented the predominance of NW-NNWtrending, gentle to steep, horst-graben structures.
+These trends are displaced by N15°E-N40°E trending faults separated from NNW trending Red Sea Rift fractures (Al-Shanti, 1966).
 However, a few characteristic gabbroic dykes cutting all other mafic and felsic dykes in the area are tentatively interpreted as related to late volcanism.
 Some of E-W fractures appear to be contemporaneous.
 They could represent cross joints related to the longitudinal N-S set.
-South of the catchment area, at Al Lith, hot springs occur along N-S fractures (Loupoukhine and Stieltjes, 1974).
+South of the catchment area, at AlLith, hot springs occur along N-S fractures (Loupoukhine and Stieltjes, 1974).

-SEISMICITY OF THE REGION
+2 SEISMICITY OF THE REGION

-According to El-Isa and Al-Shanti (1989), there are two of historical earthquakes have been occurred on 1481 and 1270 in the land around Jeddah-Al-Ta'if area.
-The instrumental earthquake catalogue for Jeddah - Makkah region has been collected from 1964 to 2010 from different sources as follows; Saudi Geological Survey (SGS); Seismic Studies Center (SSC) of King Saud University, and King Abdul-Aziz City of Science and Technology (KACST).
-Microeathquake activities of Jeddah - Makkah region are also included (Merghalani and Gallanthine 1981).
+According to El-Isa and Al-Shanti (1989), there are two historical earthquakes have been occurred on 1 481 and 1 270 in the land around Jeddah-Al-Ta'if area.
+The instrumental earthquake catalogue for Jeddah-Makkahregion has been collected from 1964 to 2010 from different sources as follows; Saudi Geological Survey (SGS); Seismic Studies Center (SSC) of King Saud University, and King Abdul-Aziz City of Science and Technology (KACST).
+Microeathquake activities of Jeddah-Makkah region are also included (Merghalani and Gallanthine 1981).
 Then, these data are merged, precisely reviewed, re-analyzed and refined from the duplicated events.
-The global sources of earthquake data as the international Seismological Center (ISC); United States Geological Survey (USGS); and the European Mediterranean Seismological Centre (EMSC) have been used through this study for verification of the compiled catalogue.
+The global sources of earthquake data like the International Seismological Center (ISC); United States Geological Survey (USGS); and the European Mediterranean Seismological Centre (EMSC) have been used in this study for verification of the compiled catalogue.
 The foreshock and aftershock sequences have been omitted from the catalogue using the windowing procedure proposed by Gardner and Knopoff (1974).
-Relation of Scordilis, (2006) has been used to unify different magnitude scales into moment magnitude.
-Finally, spatial distribution of the compiled catalogue has been plotted into maps describing the seismicity of the region in terms of magnitude (Figs. 3 to 5).
+Relation of Scordilis (2006) has been used to unify different magnitude scales into moment magnitude.
+Finally, spatial distribution of the compiled catalogue has been plotted into maps describing the seismicity of the region in terms of magnitude (Figs. 3, 5).